bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-2024/the-state-of-bitcoin-core-development.md

 Speaker 2: 00:09:13

-I think that's sort of what we tried to do with the FOSS program at Chaincode earlier this year was to create a space where people could focus on doing a bunch of different little Bitcoin things for a few months and we actually got a few full-time contributors out of that now, But yeah, you really have to sort of invest a little upfront before you become eligible for grants.
+I think that's sort of what we tried to do with the FOSS program at Chaincode earlier this year was to create a space where people could focus on doing a bunch of different little Bitcoin things for a few months and we actually got a few full-time contributors out of that now.
+But yeah, you really have to sort of invest a little upfront before you become eligible for grants.

 Speaker 0: 00:09:41